 It's paid at two different rates - a standard rate and an enhanced rate.
 The rate you're paid depends on whether your ability to carry out mobility activities is limited or severely limited.
-This is tested under the PIP/ADP assessment.
+This is tested under the ADP assessment.

 If you qualify for the enhanced rate, you may be able to join the Motability scheme.
-This lets disabled people use the enhanced rate to obtain a new car, powered wheelchair or scooter.
+This lets you use the enhanced rate to obtain a new car, powered wheelchair or scooter.

 You also automatically qualify for the Blue Badge scheme, which allows people with mobility problems to park closer to places, services or facilities you may want to visit or use.
-If you move across from PIP to ADP your Motability car will transfer with you.
-There will be no change to your car, payment levels or agreement.